SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 other notes.

-**Advantage Flaw (R1)**
+### Advantage Flaw (R1) ###

 This Disadvantage is linked to a particular Advantage or set of skills.
 Whenever the character uses it, there is some a chance for a negative modiﬁer or roleplaying disadvantage.
 Here are some examples for certain Advantages:

-* Contacts: The Contact helps the character, but he is either “annoying” about it or a “hard bargainer.”
-Where a normal Contact would assist the character for an almost negligible fee, the Flawed Contact will haggle and nag until “rewarded.”
+* Contacts: The Contact helps the character, but he is either "annoying" about it or a "hard bargainer."
+Where a normal Contact would assist the character for an almost negligible fee, the Flawed Contact will haggle and nag until "rewarded."
 Some reason should exist why the character would want to keep the contact happy.

 * Cultures: When the character gets hints or knowledge about a culture, he knows everything except some sort of critical piece of information.
-Or, if the character has the “sweeping knowledge” of lots of cultures, his interpretations sometimes are almost totally wrong (gamemaster option).
-In order to make this Flaw work, the character should not ﬁnd out about the error until it would be “interesting.”
+Or, if the character has the "sweeping knowledge" of lots of cultures, his interpretations sometimes are almost totally wrong (gamemaster option).
+In order to make this Flaw work, the character should not ﬁnd out about the error until it would be "interesting."

 * Equipment: In most cases, some sort of minor mechanical imperfection exists in the equipment that no normal means can ﬁx.
-For equipment that requires a skill total, gamemasters could either add 3 to the diﬃculty of all actions using it, or, on a Critical Failure, the equipment won’t work or malfunctions.
+For equipment that requires a skill total, gamemasters could either add 3 to the difficulty of all actions using it, or, on a Critical Failure, the equipment won’t work or malfunctions.
 For equipment that wouldn’t normally require a skill total, occasional side effects could happen or maybe it requires a periodic Moderate skill check of some kind to